rob-myers/rob-myers.github.io/articles/tech-pt1.md

 - React devs use a grammatical extension of JS by XML called [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript) "@new-tab").
 - React applications are built by composing React function components, using the XML syntax for their return value.
-- Dev tools convert JSX into JS by replacing XML tags with invocations of `React.createElement` ([example/jsx-to-js.jsx](#command "open-tab jsx-to-js")).
+- Dev tools convert JSX into JS by replacing XML tags with invocations of `React.createElement` (see [example/jsx-to-js.jsx](#command "open-tab tabs-jsx-to-js") below).
 - This website actually uses _Preact_, a React alternative with the same API.
   Then `React.createElement` is [this function](https://github.com/preactjs/preact/blob/master/src/create-element.js "@new-tab"),
   and creates Preact virtual DOM nodes.